JanssenProject/jans/docs/admin/config-guide/auth-server-config/messaging-config.md

 #### Patch Message Configuration

-You may need to update Message configuration, In that case `patch-config-message` can be used to modify the cache configuration.
+You may need to update Message configuration, In that case, use the `patch-config-message` operation.

 The `patch-config-message` operation uses the
 [JSON Patch](https://jsonpatch.com/#the-patch) schema to describe